 Almost everyone is suffering in this economy.
 People are losing their homes to the banks and even to the government.
-Knowing the rights you have in your Los Angeles foreclosure defense case can make a huge difference in the relief you can get.
+Knowing the rights you have in your Woodland Hills foreclosure defense case can make a huge difference in the relief you can get.

-The experienced Los Angeles foreclosure attorneys at Cal West Law can help you decide what options are best for you.
+The experienced Woodland Hills foreclosure attorneys at Cal West Law can help you decide what options are best for you.

 Medeiros is a recent case coming out of Rhode Island that exemplifies the potential hazards of inaction.
 Medeiros et al.‚ v.
 Bankers Trust Company et al.‚ No. 2010-145-Appeal (R.I.
 S.Ct.
 Mar.
 13‚ 2012).
 Medeiros purchased a home and secured a note for the purchase of the home with Bankers Trust Company (Bankers).
 For a couple of years Medeiros made the requisite payments but began to struggle financially.
 Because Medeiros was not in a good financial situation‚ he was unable to make payments to Bankers or to the town for the real estate taxes he owed.